-If you find that the Baylor campus and Waco have changed considerably since you were last here, please use us as a resource for information and assistance in navigating your way to and around the campus.
+As you travel our way, please use us as a resource for information and assistance in navigating to and around the campus.
 My staff and I welcome the opportunity to help you in any way possible, so please call me, Ms. Nancy Ulman or Ms. Laura Sumrall at 254-710-2961 if we can be of service to you.

 J. L. Diaz-Granados, Ph.D.